 Below you can see a schedule of the anticipated release dates for course transitions and new course releases.
 On the dates below, we’ll remove old versions of the courses, and progress tracking will no longer be available.
 So remember—if you want to document the work you’ve done, make sure to finish the course before the new release date!

-- September 26th — Python and Ruby transitioned to new interface; progress will be affected
+- Q4 2016 — Python and Ruby will be transitioned to new interface; progress will be affected

 - Summer 2017 — Learn Ruby new course release

 - Q4 2016 — Learn Ruby on Rails new course release

 - Q4 2016 — PHP and Make an Interactive Website course sunsetting